Welcome to The Art of River Cruising, my blog highlighting all the exciting things

 can’t wait to explore!

-4. Napa – Apparently there is more to California than LA and the confines of the
+4. Napa – Apparently there is more to California than LA and the confines

 of the state.
 After living here for three years, I intend to discover Northern California with